 The Company has begun the recommended program and intends to complete the rest of the recommended work program in beginning in the second quarter of 2022.

-Prior to the Company option, a number of mineralized zones were identified, namely the Harry, Outland Silver Bar, Summit Gossan and Troy 6.
-In addition, two new mineralized zones called Milestone and S-1 were found during the 2020 exploration program.
+Prior to the Company option, a number of mineralized zones were identified, namely the Harry, Outland Silver Bar, Summit Gossan and Troy 6, with two mineralized zones called Milestone and S-1 found during the 2020 exploration program.
 In addition, the Company is pleased to report several new zones of mineralization on the Harry property: Swann, BR, Ursula, Saw Cut, and GS discovered during the 2021/2022 exploration program.

 Location of these zones is shown on an attached figure in the website.